Latviešu Krievu Angļu Vācu Franču

 Learning outcomes and their assessment

+In laboratory works acquire knowledge of the basic principles and patterns of animal behaviour in different species of domestic animals.
 Skills to evaluate and distinguish normal, species-specific animal behaviour from abnormal or harmful behaviour.
 Competence in the types of behaviour of different animal species.
-Ability to advise animal owners on appropriate housing conditions for their animals.
-CERA about animal behaviour and behaviour affecting factors.
+Ability to advise animal owners on appropriate housing conditions for their animals

 Course Content(Calendar)

-.
-Introduction.
+1. Introduction.
 History of ethology.
 Nobel Prize winners in ethology.
 Methods of studying animal behaviour.
 2 h

 3. Biological rhythms, sleep.
-Thermoregulation.
+The 3R use in animal research.
 2 h

 4. Development and formation of behaviour.
 Heredity and environment.
 4 h